-- Review Procedure and Eligibility Determination The Tribal Gaming Commission, or its designee, shall thoroughly review and conduct a background investigation for each Tribal Gaming License Application sufficient to make a determination of eligibility as required under this Code.
+- 5.4 Review Procedure and Eligibility Determination The Tribal Gaming Commission, or its designee, shall thoroughly review and conduct a background investigation for each Tribal Gaming License Application sufficient to make a determination of eligibility as required under this Code.
 The Tribal Gaming Commission's review and background investigation shall include, but is not limited to the following: - 5.4.1 The Tribal Gaming Commission shall arrange for a city or county law enforcement agency, located in the appropriate county, State of California, to take the applicant's fingerprints.
 Each applicant shall submit the completed fingerprint card along with his/her application to the Tribal Gaming Commission. - 5.4.2 The Tribal Gaming Commission shall review diligently, the information provided in the Tribal Gaming License Application, including, but not limited to, contacting each reference provided in the Tribal Gaming License Application and take other appropriate steps to verify the accuracy of the information and prepare a report of findings.
 The report shall include a section for documentation of all potential problem areas and disqualifying information.
-An authorized Tribal official, identified by the Tribal Gaming Commission, shall review an Applicant's prior activities, criminal record (if any), reputation, habits, and associations in order to make an eligibility determination for key employees and primary management officials or other employees for employment in the gaming operation.
-If the Commission or Chairperson determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, the gaming operation shall not employ that person in a key employee or primary management official position.
-For all other gaming employees, the Commission or the Chairperson shall review the findings resulting from the application and either grant or deny the license, if one is required by this Code or advise the Enterprise that the applicant's information has been reviewed and there exists no barrier to employment.
-The applicant shall be notified in writing of the Commission or the Chairperson's decision.
-Should the applicant disagree with a decision made by the Chairperson, the applicant may request a hearing of the Commission to review the decision.
+The Tribal Gaming Commission shall designate and authorize a Person who shall review an Applicant's prior activities, criminal record (if any), reputation, habits, and associations in order to make an eligibility determination for key employees and primary management officials or other employees for employment in the gaming operation.
+If the Commission determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, the gaming operation or any management contractor shall not employ that person in a key employee or primary management official position.
+For all other gaming employees, the Commission shall review the findings resulting from the application and either grant or deny the license, if one is required by this Code or advise the Enterprise that the applicant's information has been reviewed and there exists no barrier to employment.
+The applicant shall be notified in writing of the Commission's decision.
+Should the applicant disagree with a decision made by the Commission, the applicant may request a hearing of the Commission to review the decision.
 After the hearing, if the Commission votes to deny a license, it shall include within this notification the specific reasons for its decision.